L1stak/Compiler/README.md

 # Simple compiler
 > [!NOTE]
 > Please do not judge this project harshly, as it was made to obtain a general idea of ​​how programming languages ​​and compilers work.

+> [!NOTE]
+> If you want to use this code for your project, don't forget to mention the author (L1stak)

 # Implemented:
 1. Generating regular expressions for a specific set of keywords